Bachelor of Laws with Honours

 Acceptable alternative qualifications include:

-HND with overall Merit to include 60 level 5 credits at Distinction.
+Pass HND with overall Merit to include 60 distinctions in level 5 credits.
+Profile to include Irish.

-HNC with overall Distinction to include 90 level 4 credits at Distinction.
+Pass HNC with overall Distinction to include 90 distinctions in level 4 credits.
+Profile to include Irish.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard as recognised by the University.